Afghan Red Crescent Society: Organization and activities

 The ARCS receives a significant portion of its support from the National Societies of several developed nations, including those from the United States, United Kingdom, Australia, Canada, and Japan, with support channeled through the International Federation.
 The ARCS also maintains bilateral relations with the National Societies of Iran, Qatar, Saudi Arabia, and the United Arab Emirates.
-The ARCS has been led by Ms. Husn Banu Ghazanfar since 2019.
+The ARCS has been led by Ms. Husn Banu Ghazanfar from 2019 to 2021.

 Based on its wide-ranging humanitarian work throughout Afghanistan, the ARCS claims the ability to work with all ethnic groups through its services.
 The primary activities of the organization have been focused primarily on disaster response, health care, and youth.
 Ms. Fatima Gailani claimed, in a 2007 interview with the International Review of the Red Cross, that the ARCS has nearly 37,000 volunteers.
 In 2013, the society employed 1,717 staff members and retained 23,440 volunteers.
 In that same year, the society assisted more than 700,000 Afghanis through disaster preparedness programs, more than 430,000 through long-term development programs and more than 30,000 in acute disaster response activities.